Kavynayashankar07/Personal-Expense-Tracker/README.md

 Copy code
 python main.py

+---

-## 🧑‍💻 How It Works
+## 🧠 How It Works

 Run the program
 You’ll be shown a menu with options to:

-Add Expense
+- Add Expense

-View Expenses
+- View Expenses

-View Total Expenses
+- View Total Expenses

-Exit
+- Exit

-Add an Expense
+### ➕ Add an Expense
 Enter details such as category, description, and amount.
-The entry is automatically saved to expenses.csv.
+The entry is automatically saved to `expenses.csv`.

-View or Calculate
+### 📊 View or Calculate

-Option 2 displays all expenses neatly.
+- Option 2 displays all expenses neatly.

-Option 3 calculates the total expense so far
+- Option 3 calculates the total expense so far.

+---

-🧩 Future Enhancements
+## 🔮 Future Enhancements

-Add graphical interface using Tkinter or Streamlit
+- Add graphical interface using Tkinter or Streamlit

-Add expense filtering by date or category
+- Add expense filtering by date or category

-Generate monthly reports
+- Generate monthly reports

-Integrate with database (SQLite or MySQL)
+- Integrate with database (SQLite or MySQL)

-Visualize expenses using Matplotlib
+- Visualize expenses using Matplotlib

-🌟 Author
+---

-👩‍💻 Kavynaya S
+## 👩‍💻 Author

+**Kavynaya S**
-📫 Developed as part of a learning project on Python fundamentals and file handling.
+📘 Developed as part of a learning project on Python fundamentals and file handling.

+---

-🛡️ License
+## 🛡️ License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the **MIT License**.

+---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are always welcome!
 Fork the repo and submit a pull request to suggest improvements or fixes.

+---